Albynton/hello-world/README.md

 # hello-world
-Just to start
+Just to start.
 So, this is about me.
-What Can I tell ?
+What can I tell ?
 I'm an human.
 I live on Earth (now).
 I like computers.
 That's all.